soda-inria/sklearn-numba-dpex/README.md

 A step-by-step guide is provided in this README for installing `numba-dpex`, along with the `feature/engine-api` branch of `scikit-learn` and this plugin from source.

-🚧 TODO: package `feature/engine-api` and `sklearn-numba-dpex` to have everything installable in `conda` with a single one-liner.
+🚧 TODO: at the moment it is unusually complicated to install this plugin and its dependencies.
+Once `feature/engine-api` is merge and released in scikit-learn and we aim to make it possible to install `sklearn-numba-dpex` and all its dependencies with a one liner `conda install` command or `pip install` or both.

 ## List of Included Engines